BPBA Consultant

 "We are uncovering better ways of developing software by doing it and helping others do it.”

-Ultimately, Agile is a mindset informed by the Agile Manifesto’s values and principles.
-Those values and principles provide guidance on how to create and respond to change and how to deal with uncertainty.
-You could say that the first sentence of the Agile Manifesto encapsulates the whole idea: “We are uncovering better ways of developing software by doing it and helping others do it.”
+Ultimately, Agile is a mindset informed by the values and principles of the Agile Manifesto.
+These values and principles provide essential guidance on how to create and respond to change, as well as how to handle uncertainty.
+The Agile Manifesto encapsulates the core idea with its first sentence: “We are uncovering better ways of developing software by doing it and helping others do it.”

-When you face uncertainty, try something you think might work, get feedback, and adjust accordingly.
-Keep the values and principles in mind when you do this.
-Let your context guide which frameworks, practices, and techniques you use to collaborate with your team and deliver value to your customers.
+When faced with uncertainty, try something you think might work, gather feedback, and make adjustments as needed while keeping the Agile values and principles in mind.
+Allow your context to guide which frameworks, practices, and techniques you implement to collaborate effectively with your team and deliver value to your customers.

-If Agile is a mindset, then what does that say about the idea of Agile methodologies?
-To answer this question, you may find it helpful to have a clear definition of methodology.
+If Agile is fundamentally a mindset, then what implications does that have for Agile methodologies?
+To explore this question, it’s helpful to have a clear definition of what a methodology entails.

-Alistair Cockburn suggested that a methodology is the set of conventions that a team agrees to follow.
-That means that each team will have its own methodology, which will be different in either small or large ways from every other team’s methodology.
+Alistair Cockburn suggested that a methodology is the set of conventions that a team agrees to adhere to.
+This means that each team will develop its own unique methodology, which may differ in various ways from the methodologies of others.

-So Agile methodologies are the conventions that a team chooses to follow in a way that follows Agile values and principles.
+Therefore, Agile methodologies are essentially the conventions that a team selects to follow, all while aligning with the Agile values and principles to enhance business agility.

 Agile Extension to the Business Analysis Body of Knowledge